 5. Conflict resolution:

 Every classroom or each student is faced with conflicts during their study phase.
 When confronting them, the students would have to resolve their differences.
 This makes them know how to resolve issues by identifying their needs and wants.

 Emotional Intelligence for Teachers:

-A successful teacher need to handle their negative and positive emotions in a proper healthy way.
-Then only can they develop good atmosphere in a classroom.
-To know what the ways to manage them are, let’s have glimpse of some of them.
+A successful teacher needs to handle their negative and positive emotions in a proper healthy way.
+Then only can they develop a good atmosphere in a classroom?
+To know what the ways to manage them are, let’s have a glimpse of some of them.

 1. Manage your feelings: